EAST LONDON SINCE 2005

 The city of London had changed, and so had its people.

-K and the Rocka’s had a vision, to give shape and form to the messages and sounds of the collective experience and emblazon it on clothing for all to see, in a way that would always speak to their truth, and respect their roots.
+K and the Rocka’s had a vision, to give shape and form to the messages and sounds of the collective experience and emblazon it on clothing for all to see, in a way that would always respect ethical labour and production, using only the highest quality organic materials to speak to their truth, and respect their roots.

 Rockas - Forever